adobe/aepsdk-roku/Documentation/api-reference.md

 > - `Implementation Details` - for more details see the [Implementation Details XDM field group](https://github.com/adobe/xdm/blob/master/components/datatypes/industry-verticals/implementationdetails.schema.json)

 > **Note**
-> Variables are not case sensitive in [BrightScript](https://developer.roku.com/docs/references/brightscript/language/expressions-variables-types.md), so please always use the `String literals` to present the XDM data **keys**.
+> Variables are not case sensitive in [BrightScript](https://developer.roku.com/docs/references/brightscript/language/expressions-variables-types.md), so always use the `String literals` to present the XDM data **keys**.

 ##### Sample: sendEvent